felipepimentel/plexure-api-search/README.md

 - FAISS team at Facebook Research
 - Sentence Transformers by UKP Lab
-- OpenAI for inspiration
 - The amazing open-source community

 ---

-Made with ❤️ by [Your Name/Team]
+Made with ❤️ by Your Team